matteosaponati/matteosaponati.github.io/_pages/research-loops.md

         <span class="toc-date">19.05.26</span>
         <div>
           <a class="toc-title" href="#first-batch">the unexpected effectiveness of gpt-5.3-spark.</a>
           <p class="toc-description">First test of my custom harness with multiple coding agents.
-I ask the question "can an AI agent run a small research loop reliably?".
+I ask the question "Can an AI agent run a small research loop reliably?".
 I observe that agents are better than random search in decreasing final validation loss, with interesting differences. </p>
         </div>
       </li>
       <li>
         <span class="toc-date">27.05.26</span>
         <div>
-          <a class="toc-title" href="#second-batch">learning signals and failure modes with simple evaluation harness.</a>
+          <a class="toc-title" href="#second-batch">learning signals and failure modes with a simple evaluation harness.</a>
-          <p class="toc-description">Second batch of experiments of my custom harness, testing agents' behaviour with a broken metric.
-I ask the question " does an AI agent have an internal understanding of an ML codebase?".
+          <p class="toc-description">Second batch of experiments with my custom harness, testing agents' behaviour with a broken metric.
+I ask the question "Does an AI agent have an internal understanding of an ML codebase?".
 I observe that some agents can detect a broken metric within the current loop-environment setup, but they ultimately fall into eval hacking.</p>
         </div>
       </li>
       <li>
-        <span class="toc-date">??.??.26</span>
+        <span class="toc-date">03.06.26</span>
         <div>
-          <a class="toc-title" href="#">coming soon.</a>
+          <a class="toc-title" href="#third-batch">learning signals and failure modes with noisy validation returns.</a>
-          <p class="toc-description">next batch of experiments on null environments.</p>
+          <p class="toc-description">Third batch of experiments testing how agents handle noisy validation metrics.
+The core question: "Can agents distinguish stochastic fluctuations from real improvements?"
+Results show agents consistently accept random outputs at face value, without questioning noise in the current loop environment.</p>
         </div>
       </li>
     </ul>
   </nav>

 <hr style="width: 40%; margin: 20px auto;">